Ford Pygmy: History

 The second Ford pilot was discovered in 1998 derelict in a field in California.
 It was obtained by a private collector in the United Kingdom and has been restored.
-Neither the original Bantam Pilot nor the Willys Quad are known to have survived.
+Neither the original Bantam Pilot nor the Willys Quad is known to have survived.
 The oldest (and only) known surviving Bantam BRC‐60, serial number 1007, belongs to the Smithsonian Institution and is currently displayed at the Heinz History Center in Pittsburgh, Pennsylvania.
-It was delivered to the Army 29 November 1940, six days after the Pygmy arrived at Camp Holabird for testing.
+It was delivered to the Army on 29 November 1940, six days after the Pygmy arrived at Camp Holabird for testing.